Monday, December 23, 2024

 “I’m getting stronger each day,” he said.

-Speaking to the Herald on Monday, Nov.
-4, Cabrera said he had an upcoming appointment with a specialist for his arm, due to the fracture of his right humerus, the bone from the shoulder to the elbow.
+The mayor said he had an upcoming appointment with a specialist for his arm, due to the fracture of his right humerus, the bone from the shoulder to the elbow.

-He said in about four weeks he will see a specialist for his pelvis, but he has been given the OK to walk in a pool.
+He said in several weeks he will see a specialist for his pelvis, but he has been given the OK to walk in a pool.
 He said it is a very important part of his recovery regimen, as there is a tendency to begin walking crookedly after such an injury.

 Cabrera said he was told it would take about three months to fully recover and begin running again, but that will not prevent him from attending borough meetings.

-“You can’t keep down.
+“You can’t keep me down.
 I want to make sure I’m accessible and doing my job,” he said.

 Cabrera clarified that he was competing in a half-marathon, not a full marathon, called the North Carolina 70.3, and was at the 41st mile of the 56-mile cycling portion of the race when he hit the pothole at 22 or 23 mph.